 A piece of strong evidence exists that some types of sugar may harm your IBS.
 Deciding whether to withdraw or continue eating sugar with IBS is challenging.

-In this article, I will simplify to you the relation between IBS and sugar.
+In this article, We will simplify to you the relation between IBS and sugar.
 Also, I will explain how to deal with sugar while you have IBS:

-- What types of sugar you have to cut out.
+- What types of sugar do you have to cut out.

 - What types of sugar to use with caution.